rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 As mentioned before, the root node must declare its own section.
 In addition to that, even the first child of the root must belong to the root section.
-That is, because any node in a tree must belong to at least one section which is declared within the corresponding tree.
+That is because any node in a tree must belong to at least one section which is declared within the corresponding tree.
 Consequently, the root node must be treated as a type-1 sectioning node.

 Note that the type-1 sectioning nodes can be understood as the most fundamental type of sectioning nodes.
-That is, because no design is complete (i.e. total with regards to all nodes of a tree) without these types of sectioning nodes.
+That is because no design is complete (i.e. total with regards to all nodes of a tree) without these types of sectioning nodes.

 <!-- ======================================================================= -->